jyothimalla/MathematicsChallenges/README.md

 Flask (pip install flask)

-PostgreSQL (if using a database for storing results)
+PostgreSQL (using a database for storing results)

 2️⃣ Clone the Repository